crisglav/discover-eeg/README.txt

 ## Getting started
 ### Dependencies
-* Matlab with Signal Processing Toolbox and Statistical Toolbox (Developed and tested on ML2020b)
+* Matlab with Signal Processing Toolbox and Statistical Toolbox (Developed and tested on ML2020b; also tested in ML2022a and ML2021b, in which plotting might not work)
 * EEGLab (Developed and tested with v2022.0) The following EEGlab plugins need to be installed:
     * bids-matlb-tool v6.1 (https://github.com/sccn/bids-matlab-tools)
     * (optional) bva-io (https://github.com/arnodelorme/bva-io) is needed if your data is in BVA format